jhkim-econ/jhkim-econ.github.io/_pages/research.md

 `***`, `**`, and `*` denote significance at the 1%, 5%, and 10% levels, respectively.
 The joint F-statistic for the first-stage instruments, including the interaction term,
 is reported for all model specifications.
-Building on this empirical finding, I develop a general-equilibrium overlapping-generations model that incorporates both spillover and crowd-out mechanisms.
-The model demonstrates that prolonged working hours, driven by spillover effects, constrain fertility choices and lead to excessive educational investment in the broader economy.

 ---
 ## Publications in NABO (National Assembly Budget Office, Republic of Korea)